 In February 2018, I obtained my Diploma in Holistic Nutrition, First Class Honours from The Edison Institute of Nutrition.
 I also hold a Precision Nutrition Level One Certification as well as an Advanced Child and Brain Development Nutritional Advisor certificate from The Health Sciences Academy.
 I also a member of the Canadian Association of Natural Nutrition Practitioners.

 Most recently I battled a psoriasis treatment with digestive enzymes (over topical cortisone steroids that would contribute to thinning of my skin).
 I'm constantly experimenting to see what works for my body as I *gulp* age.

-I am an active advocate to get IVF treatment publicly funded in Alberta and am always willing to share our experience – if what I went through helps just one person; I believe we can all make a difference by telling our stories.
+I am an advocate to get IVF treatment publicly funded in Alberta and am always willing to share our experience – if what I went through helps just one person; I believe we can all make a difference by telling our stories.
 I LOVE to read, and usually have multiple books on the go.
 I still sometimes have to fight to get my kids to eat dinner (they are learning that Mom does not make gross food…and that it tastes better warm).
 I love the fact that I now get paid to talk about poop.
 I live outside of Wainwright, Alberta with my husband and two daughters.
-Along with 2 dogs, 2 cats, 19 chickens and a tambourine.
+Along with 2 dogs, 2 cats, many chickens and a tambourine.